pjlau/international_student_survey/README.md

 All libraries cited in the code are pre-installed along with the Anaconda distribution of Python.
 The code should be executable using Python versions 3.*.

 ## Project Motivation<a name="motivation"></a>

 This project took a deeper look at a survey on a small international student body conducted in 2019.
-I would like to know which demographic tend to do well/poorly and what can be improved in the course design to help them do better or be more interested.
-Thus, I would like to answer a few questions by analyzing the survey data:
+I was interested in knowing which demographic tend to do well/poorly and what can be improved in the course design to help them do better or be more interested.
+Thus, I raised a few questions and answered them by analyzing the survey data:

 1. Which age group demonstrates the best academic performance?
 2. Which program has the students tend to perform well?
 3. Which survey question has the highest correlation to grade performance of the students?
-4. Does attending the classes help the students getting better grade?
+4. Does attending the classes help the students get better grade?

 ## File Descriptions <a name="files"></a>